akhoury/nodebb-plugin-ubbmigrator/README.md

             // example: rewrite ^/MY_UBB_PATH/users/123(.*)$ /MY_NBB_PATH/user/elvis/$1 last;
             // this will be stdout as [info] per each record and also added to the report map.
             // I am not an nginx expert, but this should be enough for you if you are.

+            // [EDIT]: there is relatively a better solution, see the Urls Redirect Note below

             rule: 'rewrite ^/MY_UBB_PATH/${FROM}(.*)$ /MY_NBB_PATH/${TO}$1 permanent;'
         },